PanieriLorenzo/abstract-lang/README.md

 The parser has no separate lexing phase, as the language is very simple, and is written ad-hoc with no particular parsing architecture in mind.

+The most stable toolchain right now is in `python-naive/`, although I will experiment with different implementations, perhaps in other languages, so expect some other folders.

 ## Formal Specification

 TODO